Left and Center: Cinda circa, 1981

-Cinda Leanne Pallett was last seen with her friend, Charlotte June Kinsey, at the Oklahoma State Fairgrounds on September 26th 1981.
+Cinda Leanne Pallett was last seen with her friend, Charlotte June Kinsey, in Oklahoma City, Oklahoma on September 26th 1981.
+They were at the Oklahoma State Fairgrounds At the time of their disappearance.
 Charlotte later called her family to explain that she and Cinda were offered jobs where they would assist a worker unloading stuffed plush animals from a truck at the fair.

 Charlottes mother agreed to let them take the jobs so long as Charlotte calls her at approximately 9:00 pm.
 The pair had plans to spend the night at Cinda’s residence.
 Charlotte never called her mother and the girls never made it to Cinda’s house.
 They have never been seen or heard from again.

 The man that offered Charlotte and Cinda the jobs is described as being Caucasian, he was approximately 35 to 50 years old in 1981 and he stood between 6’1″ and 6’3″ tall and weighed between 200 and 250 pounds.
 He reportedly had dark colored hair, a mustache, a full dark beard with gray streaks in it, as well as hairy and muscular arms.

 The man wore silver wire rimmed glasses and a cowboy hat made from straw, a brown striped cowboy or plaid shirt, a pair of cowboy boots, and he wore a digital wristwatch on his left wrist, he was also wearing a leather belt with the name “Joseph” tooled in it and a yellow badge.